Talk to sales Contact Login English

 • Why will customers choose to eat your food?

-• Do you already have ready recipes, or will you work on creating them?
+• Do you already have recipes, or will you develop them?

 • What is your unique selling point?

-Traditional restaurants have one permanent location, but food trucks change location more often.
-They can have one chosen location but, at the same time, change it by attending different street food events.
+Traditional restaurants have one permanent location, but food trucks change location more often — they may have a chosen spot and still attend different street food events.

-That’s why a restaurant marketing strategy becomes more challenging in the food truck business and must be described in a business plan.
+That’s why a restaurant marketing strategy becomes more challenging in the food truck business and must be described in your plan.

 What to cover

-• Plan to use social media to inform your loyal customers of your location and create a consistent food truck branding strategy to promote your business to new customers.
+• Use social media to tell loyal customers where you are and build a consistent food truck branding strategy.

-• Remember that customers appreciate uniqueness, whether a distinct food truck design or an innovative selling point for your food truck.
+• Lean into uniqueness — a distinct truck design or an innovative selling point.

-• Brainstorm a list of activities to reach potential customers online and offline.
+• Brainstorm activities to reach potential customers online and offline.

-• Build a website for your food truck and integrate QR code ordering.
+• Build a website and integrate QR code ordering.

 • Consider creating your own branded mobile app.